AdobeDocs/experience-manager-65.en/help/communities/email.md

 * **[!UICONTROL Create post from reply email]**

-  If checked, recipient of subscription email may post content by sending a reply.
+  If checked, the recipient of a subscription email may post content by sending a reply.
 Default is checked.
 * **[!UICONTROL Add tracked id to header]**

   Default is `Reply-To`.

 * **[!UICONTROL Maximum length of Subject]**

-  If tracker id is added to subject line, this is the maximum length of subject, excluding tracked id, after which it will be trimmed.
-Note that this should be as small as possible to avoid tracked id information from being lost.
-Default is 200.
+  If tracker id is added to subject line, this is the maximum length of subject, excluding tracked id, after which it is trimmed.
+This should be as small as possible to avoid tracked id information from being lost.
+The default is 200.

 * **[!UICONTROL "Reply-To" email address]**

-  Address which is used as "Reply-To" email address.
+  Address that is used as a "Reply-To" email address.
 Default is `no-reply@example.com`.

 * **[!UICONTROL Reply-to-Delimiter]**

-  If tracker id is added to Reply-to header, this delimiter will be used.
+  If tracker id is added to Reply-to header, this delimiter is used.
 Default is `+` (plus sign).

 * **[!UICONTROL Tracker Id prefix in subject]**

-  If tracker id is added to subject line, this prefix will be used.
+  If tracker id is added to subject line, this prefix is used.
 Default is `post#`.

 * **[!UICONTROL Tracker id prefix in message body]**

-  If tracker id is added to message body, this prefix will be used.
+  If tracker id is added to message body, this prefix is used.
 Default is `Please do not remove this:`.

-* **[!UICONTROL Email as HTML]**: If checked, Content-Type of email will be set as `"text/html;charset=utf-8"`.
+* **[!UICONTROL Email as HTML]**: If checked, Content-Type of email is set as `"text/html;charset=utf-8"`.
 Default is checked.

 * **[!UICONTROL Default user name]**

-  This name will be used for no name users.
+  This name is used for no name users.
 Default is `no-reply@example.com`.

 * **[!UICONTROL Templates root path]**

-  The email is built using template stored at this root path.
+  The email is built using a template stored at this root path.
 Default is `/etc/community/templates/subscriptions-email`.

 ## Configure Polling Importer {#configure-polling-importer}

-In order for the email to be brought into the repository, it is necessary to configure a polling importer and configure its properties in the repository manually.
+For the email to be brought into the repository, it is necessary to configure a polling importer and configure its properties in the repository manually.

 ### Add New Polling Importer {#add-new-polling-importer}